SanjayRavindran/Brunch_DualBoot-Windows_ChromeOS/README.md

 - Then make a partition above 14GB or above (Usage of EXT4 as FileSystem which you can make using live Linux USB is recommended by me) and install ChromeOS by follow the Brunch guide (https://github.com/sebanc/brunch#dual-boot-chromeos-from-your-hdd).
 - Create a partion of atleat 10MB in FAT filesytem format for place the above "efi" folder.
 - Most of the modern motherboard will be capable of recogonizing this.
 If you motherboard does not recogonize that just use "efibootmgr" in Linux to fix that(Video Link given below).
+### Editing grub.cfg file
+- 1st line is to set time out for GRUB screen.
+- 2nd line is for the First Boot entry. you can copy paste that from the terminal window which you use to install chromeOS
+- I have give the lines string and ending with \/\*   \*\/ for comments.
+- The second "menuentry 'Windows 10'" is for the windows boot Entry.
+Please replace the comments with the UUID.

 ## Video links